-Waterproof Orthopedic Dog Beds from Berkeley are a 20 cm (8″) deep rectangular orthopedic mattress.
-These beds are made in the UK and available in 3 sizes to fit all dog breeds.
-Each has a central layer of pocket springs sandwiched between 4 layers of wool-based felt.
+Waterproof Orthopedic Dog Beds from Berkeley are made in the UK and are available in 3 sizes to fit all dog breeds.
+Each has a central layer of pocket springs sandwiched between 4 layers of natural, non-toxic wool-based felt.
 This core is then wrapped in lambswool and compressed and buttoned inside a tough zipped natural cotton drill inner bag.
-We use top quality felt that is made from a mix of recycled cotton and wool with a small percentage of polyester to give added ‘bounce’.
+We use top quality felt that is made from a mix of recycled cotton and wool.

-We use no potentially toxic foam, memory foam or fire retardant chemical sprays in the manufacture of any of our Waterproof Orthopedic Dog Beds.
+We use NO potentially harmful foam, memory foam or fire retardant chemical sprays in the manufacture of any of our Waterproof Orthopedic Dog Beds.

 Berkeley Waterproof Orthopedic Dog Beds are an Approved Product of Canine Arthritis Management.